 No. The first year is for spreading out, to experience liberal arts diversity, to "distribute" your courses over the curriculum.
-In the second semester, with your adviser's support, it is possible to take two courses in the same department, but keep in mind distribution concerns.
+In the second semester, with your advisor's support, it is possible to take two courses in the same department, but keep in mind distribution concerns.

 No. First-year students take a maximum of four courses.
 No exceptions are made in your first semester.
 The rule for five courses is, "Permission is granted to students who have maintained an average of B or better in the two preceding terms."
-If you think an exception is warranted for the spring, see your adviser and then your Commons dean.
+If you think an exception is warranted for the spring, see your advisor and then your Commons dean.
 Five is the maximum number of courses allowed, and then only with authorization.

 Yes.
 It is your prerogative to take three courses.
 For some students, taking three courses in the first semester makes good sense.
 Usually, it is advisable to start with four courses, then drop down to three if the workload is too great, or if one course entirely eludes you.
 Remember that you have to make up that course credit at some point (unless you have an AP credit, or credit earned from some other college or university prior to coming to Middlebury).
 International students should take care to maintain whatever full course load your visas require.